-In the past the clinical staff at the Hôpital du Valais worked exclusively with desktop computers and laptops on trolleys.
+Until now doctors and nurses at the Hôpital du Valais have worked exclusively with desktop computers or laptops on trolleys.
 But recently it had been decided that mobile phones should be included in the workflow.
-The first user group to focus on was the nurses.

-I had the chance to spend a full week with nurses of the Hôpital du Valais.
-Through observing them performing daily tasks and having insightful chats during the coffee break, I learned a lot about the obstacles that make their challenging jobs even more difficult.
-Here are some of the findings regarding the use of technology and analog tools:
+I had the chance to spend a full week with nurses.
+Observing them performe daily tasks and having insightful chats during the coffee break, I learned a lot about the obstacles that make their challenging jobs even more difficult.

-Digital interactions are often short and spread throughout the workflow – The nurses workflow consists mainly of non-computer tasks, which are (or should be) supported by short interactions with the electronic health record (EHR).
-If they lack the time or all computers are taken, they might store information temporarily on paper and transfer them to the EHR when they have more time.
+Nurses constantly switch between digital and non-digital tasks – If they lack the time or all computers are taken, they might store information temporarily on paper and transfer them to the electronic health record (EHR) when they have more time.

-Hardware is not suitable for nurses tasks – The closest thing to a mobile device that nurses have at their disposition are laptops on trolleys.
-Since those trolleys are not adapted for transporting medical materials (e.g. dressing materials) nurses often find themselves dragging a caravan of two trolleys and additional monitoring machines into the patients room.
+Hardware is not suitable for workflows – The closest thing to a mobile device that nurses have at their disposition are laptops on trolleys.
+Since those trolleys are not adapted for transporting medical materials nurses often find themselves dragging a caravan of different trolleys and additional monitoring machines into the patients’ room.

 Nurses have created their own workarounds – The nurses bypass the lack of suitable technology by printing a table of all patients on the ward and taking notes on these sheets throughout the day.